galpin/pluck/README.md

 ### Multiple @frame directives

-We can also pluck multiple data-frames from the a single GraphQL query.
+We can also pluck multiple data-frames from a single GraphQL query.

 Let's query the first five SpaceX `rockets` as well: